smathys/microservices-kubernetes/PITCHME.md

 +++

-#### Testing on a Microservices
+### Testing on a Microservices

 - Portforwarding for local development, Dev cluster used heavenly by developers
-- automated API Tests with Postman/
+- Automated API Tests for each Service with Postman
-- replay of old journeys from staging or prod
+- Replay of old journeys from staging or prod
+- Fake model train in office which drive one S-Bahn line all day long

 +++

-#### Tools used for Development
+### Tools used for Development

-- docker-compose
+- Docker-compose
-- postman
+- Postman
-- ssh portforwarding
+- Ssh portforwarding
-- bash script/ tools provided by cassandra & kafka
+- Bash script/ tools provided by cassandra & kafka

 ---

 ## The Pro's

-- focus on small functions
+- Focus on small functions
-- independent deployment of releases
+- Independent deployment of releases
-- docker-image run everywhere, deployment of release means config uses new version of docker-image
+- Docker-image run everywhere, deployment of release means config uses new version of docker-image
-- zero downtime deployment
+- Zero downtime deployment
-- usage of Kafka:
+- Usage of Kafka:
   - dead-letter-que
   - mesarue metrics on kafka-queues